 Unfortunately a lot of webmaster make assumptions at this stage and start fixing things that aren’t actually broken, often making things worse.

-Accurately diagnosing which penalty is at play is essential to recovering your site.
+Accurately diagnosing which penalty is at play is essential to recovering your site and you can do that with a quick Google penalty check.

 The first thing you should do is see if your drop in rankings/traffic correlates with any new Google algorithm updates.